-Once your practice is prepared for sale (see 2. above), contact two approved dental lenders to determine the maximum amount those lenders would lend to a well qualified borrower to buy your practice.
-The lender will say that it has not given a practice appraisal, but is only saying that the anticipated post-closing cash flow of the practice to a well qualified buyer would support lending that amount to the buyer to purchase the practice.
+Once your practice is ready for sale (see 2. above), contact at least two recommended dental lenders to determine the maximum amount those lenders would lend to a well qualified borrower to buy your practice.
+The lender will say it is not providing a practice appraisal, only that "the anticipated post-closing cash flow of the practice to a well qualified buyer would support lending that amount to purchase the practice."
 However, that loan amount effectively IS the fair market value of the practice!

 7. Advertise Your Practice - Confidentially.
-Ask the lenders with whom you pre-qualified your practice if they have any pre-qualified buyers that might be interested in your practice, and provide that lender with your confidential summary practice profile.
+Ask your pre-qualifying lenders if they have any pre-qualified buyers that might be interested in your practice, and provide that lender with your confidential summary practice profile.
 Buy ad space in online dental marketplaces and your dental society, state dental or other professional association publication.
 There may be some regional or local publications, or specialized professional publications, that may also be good places to buy ad space.
 If you are computer literate, you could advertise a "CITY Dental Practice for Sale" pay-per-click ad on Google and/or Bing.
-Placement offices at the professional schools will also provide wonderful opportunities for you (although dental lenders generally will not lend to buyers with at least one year of dental experience).
+Placement offices at local dental schools will also provide associate-to-partnership opportunities (dental lenders generally will not lend to buyers with less than one year of dental experience).
 The military is another good source of potential buyers.

 8. Screen Potential Buyers.
-You don't want to waste your time showing the practice to unqualified buyers.
-Before providing potential buyers with further information, require a pre-qualification letter from at least one of the lenders from which you received your practice's pre-qualification review.
-That letter should show that the buyer is qualified to borrow your asking price as set by your own pre-qualification letter from that lenders.
-Also, require a CV that shows the potential buyer's level of technical training and experience, since the buyer must be able to perform or quickly develop the same dentistry you provide in the practice (type, quality, speed) without hiring outside help (a buyer that fails in a practice is more likely to sue you later.
+Don't waste time showing the practice to unqualified and unprepared buyers.
+Before providing potential buyers with further information, require them to provide a pre-qualification letter from at least one of the lenders from which you received your practice's pre-qualification review.
+That letter should show that the buyer is qualified to borrow the asking price set by your own pre-qualification letter.
+Also, inquire whether their training and experience will allow them to perform or quickly develop the dentistry skills required in your practice (type, quality, speed); a buyer that fails in a practice is more likely to sue you later.

-9. Show Your Practice - Confidentially.Before providing potential buyers with further information, require them to provide you a pre-qualification letter from at least one of the lenders from which you received your practice's pre-qualification review.
-That letter should show that the buyer is qualified to borrow your asking price as set by your own pre-qualification letter from that lender, and keeps you from wasting your time with unqualified buyers.
+9. Show Your Practice - Confidentially.Before providing potential buyers with your specific location, require them to sign the confidentiality agreement prepared by your practice transition attorney.
 Showings should take place on non-workdays only - no staff or patients should be present.
-The buyer should see the building exterior (including parking), office layout, air/ water/ cabling/ electrical layout, equipment (including computers and compressor location), front office setup, computer software, and (if not already provided) a copy of your confidential summary practice profile the buyer can take with him.
+The buyer should review the building exterior (including parking), office layout, air/ water/ cabling/ electrical layout, equipment (including computers and compressor location), front office setup, computer software, and (if not already provided) a copy of your confidential summary practice profile the buyer can take after the showing.
 Follow up with each potential buyer within a week to see if they have further questions.

-© 1997-2012 by Robert W. Olson, Jr. All rights reserved.
+© 1997-2014 by Robert W. Olson, Jr. All rights reserved.